 Wrapping Up

-loops based on specific conditions, optimizing performance and control.
+In this tutorial, we explored how to use the break statement to exit both while and for loops based on specific conditions, optimizing performance and control.
 Understanding these controls is key to achieving efficiency and clean code in Python development.

 Continue exploring deep-dive articles and tutorials on Python programming and more at enki.com.